What is a Chemical Peel?

 How Many Chemical Peels are Needed to See Visible Results?

-Taking the individual patient’s needs into account, Sunflower Dermatology Aestheticians will evaluate skin type, skin conditions, and then match the patient with the appropriate chemical peel treatment.
+Taking the individual patient’s needs into account, Epiphany Dermatology Aestheticians will evaluate skin type, skin conditions, and then match the patient with the appropriate chemical peel treatment.

 The Phased Treatment Approach:

 Phase One Chemical Peel: A Phase One treatment is ideal for a patient’s first peel, or for patients with sensitive skin.
 This treatment combats acne and skin congestion (clogged pores), reduces fine lines and wrinkles, and diminishes hyperpigmentation.
 Once patients finish an initial Phase One treatment, our aestheticians will evaluate and advise as to whether a Phase Two treatment is needed.

 Phase Two Chemical Peels: Phase Two peels involve deeper, more intensive treatment(s) to address skin issues that need additional attention.
 Epiphany Dermatology recommends, for patients with more complicated skin issues, that they undergo a series of 5 chemical peels at various strengths/percentages to achieve ideal results.

 Epiphany Dermatology provides all our patients with before and after pictures to track their results.

 What are the Different Types of Chemical Peels?